kaisenlinux/manpages-dev/category/Mount/mount.md

               Sets the mode of the mountpoint.

    Mount options for devpts
        The devpts filesystem is a pseudo filesystem, traditionally mounted on /dev/pts.
-In order to acquire a pseudo terminal, a process opens /dev/ptmx; the number of the pseudo terminal is then made available to the process and the pseudo terminal slave can be accessed as /dev/pts/<number>.
+In order to acquire a pseudo terminal, a process opens /dev/ptmx; the number of the pseudo termi‐ nal is then made available to the process and the pseudo terminal slave can be accessed as /dev/pts/<number>.

        uid=value and gid=value
               This sets the owner or the group of newly created pseudo terminals to the specified values.
 When nothing is specified, they will be set to the UID and GID of the  creating process.
 For example, if there is a tty group with GID 5, then gid=5 will cause newly created pseudo terminals to belong to the tty group.

        mode=value
               Set  the  mode  of  newly  created pseudo terminals to the specified value.
 The default is 0600.
 A value of mode=620 and gid=5 makes "mesg y" the default on newly created pseudo terminals.

        newinstance
-              Create a private instance of the devpts filesystem, such that indices of pseudo terminals allocated in this new instance are independent of indices created in other instances of devpts.
+              Create a private instance of the devpts filesystem, such that indices of pseudo terminals allocated in this new instance are independent of indices  created  in  other  in‐ stances of devpts.

               All  mounts  of  devpts without this newinstance option share the same set of pseudo terminal indices (i.e., legacy mode).
 Each mount of devpts with the newinstance option has a private set of pseudo terminal indices.

               This option is mainly used to support containers in the Linux kernel.
 It is implemented in Linux kernel versions starting with 2.6.29.
 Further, this mount option is valid only if CONFIG_DEVPTS_MULTIPLE_INSTANCES is enabled in the kernel configuration.

               To use this option effectively, /dev/ptmx must be a symbolic link to pts/ptmx.
 See Documentation/filesystems/devpts.txt in the Linux kernel source tree for details.